 Making The Decision

-Because our chances of a biological child were so slim, we decided against attempting to retrieve my own eggs with IVF as there was a strong probability that they may not be ok genetics wise.
+Because our chances of a biological child were so slim, we decided against attempting to retrieve my own eggs with IVF.
+There was also a strong probability that they may not be ok genetics wise.

 After weeks of discussion with my husband, we decided to pursue egg donation.
 We contacted several agencies and decided to go with Proud Fertility because they had the option for a known egg donor.